d3plus/d3plus-website/_examples/d3plus-plot/line-plot-strokeWidth/index.md

 title: Changing the Stroke Width of a Line Plot
 width: 990
 height: 400
+time: 1504199304711
+date: August 31, 2017
 ---

 # Changing the Stroke Width of a Line Plot

-When making a line plot, you can modify the stroke-width property of the lines to be drawn by passing a value to the nested shapeConfig of "Line":
+When making a [LinePlot](http://d3plus.org/docs/#LinePlot), you can modify the stroke-width property of the lines to be drawn by passing a value to the nested [.shapeConfig( )](http://d3plus.org/docs/#Plot.shapeConfig) of "Line":

 ```js
 var data = [